Zdenko Blažeković: Command of the Ustaše University Centre and Ustaše Youth

 On 11 April, Kvaternik named Blažeković to the newly formed Ustaše supervisory committee.
 On 23 April, Blažeković led a crowd of more than 1,100 Croatian students as they gathered in the courtyard of the University of Zagreb before going to St. Mark's Square in central Zagreb to watch Pavelić give a speech.
 Here, Blažeković and the students swore loyalty to the Poglavnik and the NDH.
-In a speech of his own, Blažeković told Pavelić that he and the students were ready to follow him "in life and death".
+In his remarks, Blažeković told Pavelić that he and the students were ready to follow him "in life and death".
 When the Ustaše supervisory committee was disbanded on 9 May, Blažeković was named a commissioner in the main headquarters of the NDH.
 That same month, he was named the commander of the Ustaše University Headquarters (Ustaški sveučilišni stožer, USS).
-Although this organization technically required all students in the NDH to become members, most kept away from membership.
-Increasingly, the USS became a wing of the NDH's student elite with strict rules of membership and privileges, with members attending rallies at which Pavelić spoke and wearing Ustaše uniform.
+Although this organisation technically required all students in the NDH to become members, most kept away from membership.
+Increasingly, the USS became a wing of the NDH's student elite with strict rules of membership and privileges, with members attending rallies at which Pavelić spoke and wearing Ustaše uniforms.

 In an interview with Novi list, Blažeković stated that all work at the University of Zagreb would be "in harmony with the new Ustaša spirit ... with which youth had been imbued for years in the decades when the university was the "battleground" of the Croatian struggle for liberation."
-He went on to say that the first priority of the USS was to be the social welfare of students and the expansion of student dining rooms and residential halls.
-He declared that the structure of the university would change to conform with Ustaše principles – each faculty would have its own camp, consisting of a camp leader and seven adjutants responsible for military training, socio-economic welfare, contacts, sports, professional training, education and journals.
+He went on to say that the USS's priority was to promote students' social welfare and expand student dining rooms and residential halls.
+He declared that the structure of the university would change to conform with Ustaše principles – each faculty would have its camp, consisting of a camp leader and seven adjutants responsible for military training, socio-economic welfare, contacts, sports, professional training, education and journals.
 Blažeković explained that for the first year of academic study, the university would employ "veteran warriors" as teachers who were to be replaced by fully trained "younger forces" who had spent the previous year preparing for their new roles.
-Furthermore, he stated that student volunteers would collaborate in the creation and popularization of the USS and other Ustaše organizations, which, once they had established themselves in university life, were to establish a professional, non-ideological student organization meant to incorporate all Croatian students.
+Furthermore, he stated that student volunteers would collaborate in creating and popularising the USS and other Ustaše organisations, which, once they had established themselves in university life, were to establish a professional, non-ideological student organisation meant to incorporate all Croatian students.
 When asked if Serbs and Jews were to be permitted to attend universities in the NDH, Blažeković replied: "In the coming academic year, the university will be swept clean of foreigners hostile to Croatians and the Ustaše movement, and in this way our endeavours at the university will be made easier."
 Later, while dining with the wife of a Swedish diplomat, Blažeković boasted of the large number of Serbs he had killed, claiming that he placed the ears of murdered Serbs on a necklace worn over his smoking jacket.